BioBus is back in person! Sign-up for in-person programs here,

 BioBus believes that every student should have the opportunity to experience the joy and power of science, and it is our mission to support students as they discover, explore, and pursue science – especially those students whose access to science is most impacted by consequences of the pandemic.

-Learn more below about how we’ve adapted programs to keep students connected to science and engaged in exploration and discovery.
+Learn more below about how we adapted programs to keep students connected to science and engaged in exploration and discovery.

 Discover! at Home – BioBus scientists brought the microscopes home!
 Since March 2020, we have connected scientists with classrooms across New York City in these live, interactive, immersive online lab classes.
 Classes from pre-K through high school gather in a virtual field trip with BioBus scientists to explore the world using our high-powered research microscopes.
 We bring samples from nature to investigate under the microscope to facilitate the elementary, middle school, or high school classes in making observations, sparking hypotheses, and designing experiments.
 Students are encouraged to ask questions and explore, and the whole class can experience the excitement of scientific discovery!

-Student Town Hall – Ask a scientist all your questions!
-Every week, join us for a live stream on our YouTube channel to explore a new topic with guest scientists who are there to answer questions from students.
-The conversation is driven by questions that students either submit beforehand or ask live in the chat.
-Everyone is welcome, and the scientists share their answers with the elementary and middle schoolers who ask most of the curious questions!
+Student Town Hall – Every week, students joined us for a live stream on our YouTube channel to explore a new topic with guest scientists who are there to answer questions from students.
+The conversations were driven by questions that students either submitted beforehand or asked live in the chat.
+The scientists shared their answers with the elementary and middle schoolers who ask most of the curious questions!
 We held the first Town Hall on March 26th, and BioBus scientists addressed what students wondered about the coronavirus.
-Since then, we’ve explored brains, plants, marine biology, DNA, climate change, and more – find them here!
-We’re also proud to hold one Student Town Hall every month entirely in Spanish.
-Ask your questions now and tune in to hear the scientists give you answers.
+Since then, we explored brains, plants, marine biology, DNA, climate change, and more – find them here!
+We were also proud to hold one Student Town Hall every month entirely in Spanish.

-Explore at Home – Try a scientific experiment with what you find around you!
-Each week, BioBus releases a new science challenge video that introduces an experiment you can do with materials you find around your home.
-BioBus scientists have created science challenges about birds, bugs, flowers, trees, growing plants, kitchen ecosystems, and your brain and senses!
-In the Spring term, we made 13 challenges that engaged students to explore scientific concepts, and we continue to make new experiments every week that you can do at home by yourself, with your family, or together as a class!
-Try an experiment and submit your results and questions to share your scientific discoveries with the BioBus community and join the Challenge Club!
+Explore at Home (now called BioBus STEAM Challenges) – Try a scientific experiment with what you find around you!
+Each week, BioBus released a new science challenge video that introduces an experiment you can do with materials you find around your home.
+BioBus scientists created science challenges about birds, bugs, flowers, trees, growing plants, kitchen ecosystems, and your brain and senses!
+Try a new experiment that you can do at home by yourself, with your family, or together as a class!
+Try an experiment and submit your results and questions to share your scientific discoveries with the BioBus community!

 Please let us know how we can support you and help teachers, parents, and students.
 Email us directly at email@example.com with questions or ideas.